mgorshkov/np/README.md

 ## Dynamic array
 std::vector-based implementation in which only the element type is known at compile time.
-This implies heap array storage
+This implies heap array storage.

 # Repo
 ```